AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 ```

 !!! note "File Extensions"
-    ID recording files must have extension gsm, ulaw, pcm, or wav.
+    Audio files must have extension gsm, ulaw, pcm, or wav.
 The extension is **left off** when it is defined as the example shows above.
 File extensions are used by Asterisk to determine how to decode the file.
-All ID recording files should be sampled at 8KHz mono.
+All audio files should be sampled at 8KHz mono.

 See [Sound Files](../adv-topics/soundfiles.md) for more information.